thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/Release Notes/fire-app-builder-release-notes-1-0-2.md

 ### Customization of the app's appearance

 You can customize the appearance of the Fire TV by setting values in your app's custom.xml file.
 In this release, the elements for customization have been both enhanced and simplified.
-CSS3 is used instead of images for most gradients and backgrounds.
+CSS is used instead of images for most gradients and backgrounds.
 Elements are grouped into primary, secondary, and tertiary styles to thematically alter groups of elements at the same time.
 Additional elements for adjusting the media playback, splash screen, search button, and homepage have been enhanced.
 For details, see [Customize the Look and Feel of Your App][fire-app-builder-customize-look-and-feel].

 ### Additional events tracked in analytics